Carlock1609/PDXCodeGuild/CliqueCapstone/captain's_log.md

     - BUG FORM posts correctly and has the correct data as shown in admin.
 HOWEVER Inbox is showing up empty and nothing shows on template
         - ** RECEIVER GETS THE EMAIL AND IT SHOWS, SENDER HAS EMPTY INBOX UNTIL RECEIVER SENDS EMAIL BACK

+**StarDate 01.25.2020**
+    - Figure out how to redirect page to same template after posting.
+On message page